Ivan8or/RadioScanner/README.md

                 }
         );

-        // sending a 'do_i_have_enough_animals' message from a client RadioMessage toSend = new RadioMessage();
+        // sending a 'do_i_have_enough_animals' message from a client

+        RadioMessage toSend = new RadioMessage();

-        // setting reason (key val must be 'reason'), it's special!!! toSend.put("reason","do_i_have_enough_animals");
+        // setting reason (key val must be 'reason'), it's special!!!

+        toSend.put("reason","do_i_have_enough_animals");

         // setting other relevant data

         toSend.put("cats_owned", "2");
         toSend.put("dogs_owned", "0");

-        // giving rsa keypair to message so it knows how to encrypt it toSend.setRSAKeys(keypair[0], keypair[1]);
+        // giving rsa keypair to message so it knows how to encrypt it

+        toSend.setRSAKeys(keypair[0], keypair[1]);

-        // sending the message to the server and getting a future back Future<RadioMessage> response = toSend.send("127.0.0.1", 25540);
+        // sending the message to the server and getting a future back

+        Future<RadioMessage> response = toSend.send("127.0.0.1", 25540);

-        // getting the value from the future! (
+        // getting the value from the future!
-        // will block thread, so do only if you're okay with
+        // (will block thread, so do only if you're okay with
-        // lag since you're waiting for stuff to go over the network) RadioMessage response_msg = null;
+        // waiting for stuff to go over the network)

+        RadioMessage response_msg = null;
         try {
             response_msg = response.get();